digital-fabric/polyphony/docs/faq.md

 addition, using `Fiber#transfer` allows us to perform blocking operations from the main fiber, which is not possible when using `Fiber#resume`.

+### Why does Polyphony reimplements core APIs such as `IO#read` and `Kernel#sleep`?

+Polyphony "patches" some Ruby core and stdlib APIs, providing behavioraly compatible fiber-aware implementations.
+We believe Polyphony has the potential to profoundly change the way concurrent Ruby apps are written.
+Polyphony is therefore designed to feel as much as possible like an integral part of the Ruby runtime.

 ### Why is Polyphony not split into multiple gems?

 Polyphony is currently at an experimental stage, and its different APIs are